Steve D. Larson

 - Obtained a $750,000 arbitration award for the owner of an Alzheimer's Senior Residential Care Facility in a breach of contract action against the company that managed the facility.
 Christopher Place Senior Communities v.
 Frontier Management, ASP No. 090901-2.

 - Successfully defended Hollywood Entertainment in a multi-million dollar breach of contract arbitration before the American Arbitration Association.
 Arbitrators awarded plaintiff nothing.
 Security Source, Inc. v.
 Hollywood Entertainment Corporation, AAA Case No. 75 Y 181 00126 04 BEAH.

 - Obtained a jury verdict in favor of a distributor for breach of a distributorship agreement.
 Traeger Grills East v.
 Traeger Pellet Grills, MCCC Case No. 1103-04297.

 Insurance Class Actions:

-Steve Larson and Scott Shorr successfully represented six putative classes of consumers in six different appeals before the Ninth Circuit Court of Appeals.
+- Successfully represented six putative classes of consumers in six different appeals before the Ninth Circuit Court of Appeals.
 All cases were reversed and remanded for trial.
 The U.S. Supreme Court granted certiorari in two of the cases.
-Steve Larson and Scott Shorr appeared before the US.
-Supreme Court, and the Supreme Court agreed with their arguments that a lower recklessness standard is sufficient and rejected arguments of the insurance industry that a higher knowing standard is necessary to prove willful violation.
+We appeared before the US.
+Supreme Court, and the Supreme Court agreed with our arguments that a lower recklessness standard is sufficient and rejected arguments of the insurance industry that a higher knowing standard is necessary to prove willful violation.
 Safeco Ins.
 Co. of America v.
 Burr, 127 S.Ct 2001 (2007).